 Alliance for Choice was set up in 1996, to encourage the implementation of Labour Party policy to extend the 1967 Abortion Act.
 However we now campaign for free, safe and legal abortion access in Northern Ireland, an end to the criminalisation of women and an end to the harassment of women using the Marie Stopes Family Planning Association in Belfast.
 Much of our work has been about giving voice to the tens of thousands of women* from Northern Ireland who had abortions in England and elsewhere, or at home, alone, with the threat of prosecution and without medical support.

-Alliance for Choice are supported by the Joseph Rowntree Reform Trust and the Open Society Foundation, as well as donations from Trade Unions and individual donors via our Local Giving page.
+Alliance for Choice are currently supported by the Joseph Rowntree Reform Trust as well as donations from Trade Unions and individual donors via our Local Giving page.

 Alliance for Choice has many great allies that have supported us in our campaigning and many other sister organisations who directly help women in Northern Ireland who need abortions.